pytorch/rfcs/RFC-00xx-special-functions.md

 ### Elementary Functions

-Unlike “special functions,”  “elementary functions” have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing a function as an elementary function if the function is one of the following functions or belongs to the following families of functions:
+Unlike “special functions,”  “elementary functions” have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing a function as an elementary function if the function belongs to the following families of functions:

 * Cardinal Functions
 * Dirac delta